transdigiware/blockchain/reference/hsm-gemalto.md

 1. Provision the HSM and configure it with at least one partition.
 For example, you can follow instructions for [Provisioning {{site.data.keyword.cloud_notm}} HSM](/docs/infrastructure/hardware-security-modules?topic=hardware-security-modules-provisioning-ibm-cloud-hsm){: external}.

-   Be sure to record the `PIN` for the partition.
-You will need it later when you configure a blockchain node to use this HSM partition.
+   Be sure to record the `Label` and `PIN` for the partition.
+You will need to provide these values later when you configure a blockchain node to use this HSM partition.
 Also, save the IP address associated with the HSM device.
 We will refer to this value through these instructions as `{HSM_ADDRESS}`.
    {: important}

 2. [Install the HSM client](/docs/infrastructure/hardware-security-modules?topic=hardware-security-modules-installing-the-ibm-cloud-hsm-client){: external} on your local machine. **Make sure the client version that you are running matches the HSM server version.** Record the IP address or fully qualified host name where the HSM client is running.
 We will refer to this value through these instructions as `{CLIENT_ADDRESS}`.